 In general, the initial quantum state is the classical basis state in which all bits are 0.
 Some quantum algorithms require a specific quantum state in a superposition of basis states at the beginning of the desired application-specific computation.
 Hence, in addition to the quantum circuit that performs the quantum algorithm, a specific quantum circuit is required that prepares the desired initial quantum state.
 Moreover, some quantum computing applications (e.g., quantum machine learning, and quantum chemistry) require to efficiently load large sets of classical data into quantum states.
 As a result, an efficient quantum state preparation is an important task in the quantum compilation.

-We exploited the fact that such states can be represented by Boolean functions.
-For generating such a state given as input a Boolean function f in some representations, we assume all states are zero in the beginning, and then we search for an efficient construction that transforms a given unitary matrix QSP(f) into a circuit.
+UQSs are superpositions of basis states, where all amplitudes are either zero or have the same value.
+We map UQSs to Boolean functions and propose a UQS Preparation (UQSP) method.
+For generating such a state given as input a Boolean function f, we assume all states are zero in the beginning, and then we search for an efficient construction that transforms a given unitary matrix UQSP(f) into a circuit.

-This research provides an open-source C++ library for quantum state preparation, called angel, which is part of the EPFL synthesis libraries.
+This research provides an open-source C++-17 library for quantum state preparation, called angel, which is part of the EPFL synthesis libraries.

 - M.Soeken, G. Meuli, B.Schmitt, F.Mozafari, H.Riener and Giovanni De Micheli, Boolean Satisfiability in quantum compilation, Philosophical Transactions of the Royal Society A, vol 378, Issue 2164, 2019.